-The sales comparison approach is seldom utilized due to both insufficient sales and the individual nature of the improvements.
-In general, use of the sales comparison approach is problematic from a reliability standpoint due to the diversity of the distinct industrial classifications.
-The unique characteristics reflected within this property type may include features custom designed for an explicit function of a production line, which can result in inherent shortfall in the application of the sales comparison approach.
+The sales comparison approach is seldom utilized due to insufficient sales and the individual nature of the improvements.
+In general, the sales comparison approach is problematic from a reliability standpoint due to the diversity of the distinct industrial classifications.
+In addition, the unique characteristics reflected within this property type may include features custom-designed for an explicit function of a production line, which can result in an inherent shortfall in the application of the sales comparison approach.